Completed Consultations

 D&S IFCA wish to thank all those that participated.

-The responses submitted in three separate questionnaires developed for commercial, charter and the recreational angling sector have been analysed by Officers.
+The responses submitted in three separate questionnaires developed for commercial, charter and recreational angling sector will now be analysed by Officers.

 The information you provided may help us to better understand management needs in the Skerries Bank area.